kuhnxia/Web-Service-based-P2P-file-sharing-application/README.md

 # Web-Service-based-P2P-file-sharing-application

-- The `src/main` folder contains a simple 'Hello world' style Jakarta EE application using JAX-RS.
+- This is a Jboss Server for file information registration issues.

 ## Building the application